 What I actually run instead

 Scheduling tools.
 I do not use Reclaim or Motion or any of the AI calendar things.
 My calendar gets dual-written to my work Google calendar and my personal iCloud in the same script.
-If somebody asks me when I am free, the agent answers from the same source of truth I use.
+If someone asks me when I am free, the agent answers from the same source of truth I use.

 Image generation.
 The hero images on every blog post on this site are generated through one API.
 I do not subscribe to Midjourney or Adobe Firefly.
 The cost is a quarter per image.

 Workflow automation.
 I do not use Zapier or Make or n8n.
 The same agent that reads my email writes to my CRM and books the follow-ups.
-It is one stack, not a chain of services with their own dashboards and their own pricing tiers.
+It is one stack.
+Not a chain of services with their own dashboards and their own pricing tiers.

 Graphic design.
 I do not use Flourish or Thinkmaps.
 When I need a chart for a blog post, my agent renders it.

-Meeting transcription, knowledge management, video generation, presentation building.
+Meeting transcription.
+Knowledge management.
+Video generation.
+Presentation building.
 All of it is shaped the same way.
-One stack, a few hundred dollars a month in compute, no third-party data warehouses, no subscription rot.
+One stack.
+A few hundred dollars a month in compute.
+No third-party data warehouses.
+No subscription rot.

 The grid is the problem the customer brings me